ChevyRay/chevyray.dev/content/blog/2026-01-14-kero-alpha/index.md

 ### Graphics Resources

-Polywog allows you to load drawable textures (images) in many ways: manually, from embedded image files, from memory streams, or most commonly from files on disk.
+Kero allows you to load drawable textures (images) in many ways: manually, from embedded image files, from memory streams, or most commonly from files on disk.

 Here, we create a `Texture` directly from a PNG image file.